Alistair1231/NL-Video-Overview/README.md

 ## Getting started
 To use this, install jq and yt-dlp e.g. using `scoop` on windows, `brew` on mac and `nix` on linux.

-## Setting up add-to-playlist
-If you want to automatically create playlists follow these steps, otherwise you can skip this section.

-First install python, the version shouldn't matter, but it can be beneficial to lag a version behind the latest.
-So if the latest is 3.10, install 3.9.

-Also you need to create a project in the [Google Cloud Console](https://console.cloud.google.com/) and enable the YouTube Data API v3 in it, then create OAuth 2.0 credentials (client ID and client secret) for a desktop application.
-Copy `yt.env.example` to `yt.env` and fill in the values.

-The script doesn't have many dependencies, you can install them with `pip install -r requirements.txt`.

 ## Usage

 ### Generate yt-urls.txt